ibm-cloud-docs/security-compliance/getting-started.md

 {: #gs-attachment}
 {: step}

 To evaluate your resources, you must create an attachment.
-An attachment pairs the resources that you grouped together as a scope with the profile that you want to evaluate them against.
+An attachment pairs the resources that you grouped as a scope with the profile that you want to evaluate them against.

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and Compliance > Attachments**, and click **Create**.
 2. Provide a name and description for your attachment.
 Then, click **Next**.